-- 1. Under section 125 of the Resource Management Act 1991, this consent lapses five years after the date of issue of the consent unless: - a) The consent is given effect to; or - b) The Consent Authority extends the period after which the consent lapses. - 2.
-This consent is also subject to the general conditions in Schedule 1 General Conditions and Attachments A-C to that Schedule.
-In the event of differences or conflict between the general conditions and the conditions of this consent, the conditions of this consent prevail. - 3.
-Waste acceptance at the Green Island Landfill must cease once the Smooth Hill Landfill has been commissioned and begins accepting waste.
+- 1. Under section 125 of the Resource Management Act 1991, this consent lapses five years after the date of issue of the consent unless: - a) The consent is given effect to; or - b) The Consent Authority extends the period after which the consent lapses. - 1.-This consent will lapse [insert date 5 years from issuing] unless given effect to before that date. - 2.
+This consent is also subject to the general conditions in Schedule 1 General Conditions and Attachments A-C1 to that Schedule.
+In the event of differences or conflict between the general conditions and the conditions of this consent, the conditions of this consent prevail. - 2-3.Waste acceptance at the Green Island Landfill must cease once the Smooth Hill Landfill has been commissioned and begins accepting waste.